 Like so many other popular destinations, some people may be wondering if it’s safe to travel to Paris.

-Fortunately for everyone who loves the romance of travel and the appeal of a special destination, Paris is as safe as any large, cosmopolitan city – and thanks to proactive steps taken by city administrators and the French government, it’s becoming even safer.
+Fortunately for everyone who loves the romance of travel and the appeal of a special destination (or the series Emily In Paris), Paris is as safe as any large, cosmopolitan city – and thanks to proactive steps taken by city administrators and the French government, it’s becoming even safer.

 “I don’t think that Paris has ever been unsafe for travelers,” says Tuula Rampont of the popular blog Belle Provence Travels.
 “But with that said, Paris has indeed become safer for travelers.”